History of First Amendment to the United States Constitution in Timeline

 1969: Presbyterian Church v.
 Hull Church

-In 1969, the Supreme Court in Presbyterian Church v.
-Hull Church, ruled that the government may not lend its power to one or the other side in controversies over religious authority or dogma.
+In 1969, the Supreme Court case Presbyterian Church v.
+Hull Church, the government may not lend its power to one or the other side in controversies over religious authority or dogma.

 1970: Walz v.
 Tax Commission of the City of New York

 In 1970, Chief Justice Warren E. Burger observed in Walz v.
-Tax Commission of the City of New York that a perfect separation of church and state is impossible.
-He also coined the term "benevolent neutrality" to characterize a way to ensure that there is no conflict between the Establishment Clause and the Free Exercise Clause.
+Tax Commission of the City of New York that no perfect separation of church and state is possible, coining "benevolent neutrality" to avoid conflict between the Establishment and Free Exercise Clauses.

 1970: Gillette v.
 United States